EOX-A/EOxElements-FOSS4G-Workshop/04-eox-layercontrol/README.md

 Please see the [EOxElements docs](https://eox-a.github.io/EOxElements/?path=/docs/elements-eox-layercontrol--docs) for more properties and examples for `eox-layercontrol`.

+Once the layercontrol is working, you can also try the following:

+- view the description of a layer
+- change the opacity of a layer
+- try to change the visual order of layers
+- try to hide one of the layers from the layercontrol
+- configure the layercontrol to allow adding external layers

 ## Result

 Your page should look something like this: